NSLS-II-BMM/BeamlineManual/docs/xafs.rst

 .. todo:: Document use of ``XDI_record`` dictionary to control which
 	  xafs motors and/or temperatures get recorded in the XDI header

-.. admonition:: New as of 27 February, 2024 (broken 22 July)
+.. admonition:: New as of Fall 2024

    There is a new XDI header in use in BMM's datafiles:
-   ``Scan.hdf5file``.
+   ``Scan.xspress3_hdf5_file``.
 This captures the name of the associated HDF5 file for fluorescence XAS measurements.

-   The path and file name are given relative to the assets location on central storage: ``/nsls2/data3/bmm/assets/xspress3/``.
+   The value is the path to the asset location beneath the current proposal folder.

 .. code-block:: text